‹ Journal

 What labels define afro house on Spotify right now?

-The core labels shaping the genre in 2026 are Keinemusik (Berlin), Defected Records (London), Afrikan Tales (Floyd Lavine), Rise Music (South Africa), MoBlack Records (Italy and West Africa), and Watergate Records (Berlin).
+The core labels shaping the genre in 2026 are Keinemusik (Berlin), Defected Records (London), Connected Frequency (Caiiro), Rise Music (South Africa), MoBlack Records (Italy and West Africa), and Watergate Records (Berlin).
 Each carries a distinct sonic identity that curators use as shorthand for quality.

 What Comes Next for Afro House on Spotify